NicoHood/Hoodloader/Readme.md

 ```

 The 16u2 as ISP works like the Arduino sketch.
 It just uses its won SPI header to program the device
-and uses a special baud to not get into conflict with other commonly used bauds.
+and uses a special CDC baud to not get into conflict with other commonly used bauds.
-In ISP mode no data is transferred between Arduino main chip and Pc.
+In ISP mode no data is transferred between Arduino main MCU and 16u2.
 This also wouldnt be possible because of shared ram.
+The ISP function has the same bugs like the normal Arduino as ISP sektch.
+It might have some improvements though.

 This library wouldnt be possible without
 ========================================